nyuyl/logging-squaring-app/README.md

-This is the README file for yl4785's Assigment Two for Application Security.
+This is the README file for yl4785's Assigment Three for Application Security.

 The following instruction is for MAC users: